 Heritage – preserving the beautiful, Grade II* listed buildings and enabling necessary refurbishment of the Library and restoration of the precious artworks contained within.

-Our immediate focus is to raise funds to pay for essential maintenance works which must be accomplished by mid-2024.
-The loss of the buildings, however temporary, could pose a serious threat to our ability to operate independently and with legitimacy.
-Moreover, the loss of such a space, which attracts members from all colleges, would fundamentally change the fabric of Oxford's student community who cherish the Union as a central meeting place to socialise, study and debate.
+Our immediate focus is to raise funds to pay for essential maintenance works.
+The physical deterioration of our buildings could pose a serious risk to our ability to operate independently and with legitimacy.
+Moreover, the loss of such a space, which attracts members from all colleges, would fundamentally change the fabric of Oxford's student community who cherish the Union as a central meeting place

 To those who have already given their support or have expressed an interest in doing so – thank you.
 Your generosity at any level will make a real difference to our ability to accomplish our objectives without interruption: attracting speakers, providing a forum for civic discourse, removing physical and financial barriers to participation, while preserving a unique heritage which creates an inspiring setting for the Oxford Union's mission.